 We see that on average DDR5 memory offered just a 3% boost at 1080p, 2% at 1440p and then one percent at 4K.
 Techspot.com

-So whether an average gain of 3% is worth it is for you to decide.
-Of course there are many outliers that saw huge gains such as War Thunder, Assassin’s Creed Valhalla etc but overall, the gains were only marginal.
+So it would be best if you decided whether an average gain of 3% is worth it.
+Of course, many outliers saw huge improvements, such as War Thunder and Assassin’s Creed Valhalla, but overall, the gains were only marginal.

 Also Read: How to Check RAM Type in Windows 10?